pavelkorolevxyz/bladerunner-desktop/README.md

 # bladerunner-desktop

-Console utility to find and delete file clones.
+Console utility to find and delete file clones based on file hashes.

 # Usage
 Run `bladerunner` command with arguments